If you dream of defending America's Automated Teller Machines, you are in the wrong place. Please see: ATM Agent.

 Picture this: It is a normal, sunny day for a small suburb of Los Angeles, until black vans pull up outside of a house.
 ATF agents swarm like locusts over Mr. Harris’ newly planted pansies.
 One agent climbs up over a fence; another agent crawls out from underneath some bushes while five more are running to the front door.
 Everyone in the neighborhood watches breathlessly as agents break down the door and pull Mr. Harris out of his house.
 No, it is not because he refused to take down his Christmas lights.
 Mr. Harris, like many others who have been arrested by the ATF, has been illegally selling firearms.

 The Bureau of Alcohol, Tobacco, Firearms and Explosives has a history that can be traced back to 1789.
-To offset the debt accrued by the Revolutionary War.
+To offset the debt accrued by the Revolutionary War, the first Congress imposed a tax on spirits.

 Our Uncle Jerry always gets mistaken for the Beast.